Logan Warmoth

-Logan Brock Warmoth (born September 6, 1995) is an American professional baseball shortstop in the Seattle Mariners organization.
+Logan Brock Warmoth (born September 6, 1995) is an American former professional baseball shortstop.
+He was drafted in the 1st round of the 2017 MLB draft by the Toronto Blue Jays.

 High school and college

 Warmoth attended Lake Brantley High School in Altamonte Springs, Florida.
 In high school, he was ranked as the number-two middle infielder in Florida and the number-six middle infielder nationally by Perfect Game.
 He also received the Underclass High Honorable Mention from Perfect Game in 2012 and 2013.
 He committed to the North Carolina Tar Heels over Clemson, Florida State and Stetson in 2014.
 He played for the Brewster Whitecaps in the Cape Cod Baseball League in the summer of 2016.
 In his freshman season, Warmoth started all 58 games for the Tar Heels and recorded a .246 batting average, 18 runs batted in (RBI), and 11 stolen bases.
 As a sophomore, Warmoth hit .337 with four home runs, a team-leading 53 RBI, and eight stolen bases in 53 games played.
 In 2017, Warmoth led the team with a .336 batting average, .554 slugging percentage, 60 runs scored, 19 doubles, and 10 home runs.
 Warmoth won the Brooks Wallace Award for the nation's top college shortstop.